Christmas Cactus Vs Thanksgiving Cactus: The Different Types Of Holiday Cactus Explained

 The Easter cactus (Rhipsalidopsis gaertneri), or spring cactus, blooms later than both Thanksgiving and Christmas cacti, often producing flowers from March through May.

 Easter cacti are less commonly available during the winter months, as their blooming period aligns with spring, but their soft-hued flowers make them a refreshing sight when the winter cacti are out of season.
-Unlike the other holiday cacti, Easter cactus prefers more humidity and moderate light levels.
+Unlike the other holiday cacti, the Easter cactus prefers more humidity and moderate light levels.

 Holiday Cacti Care Tips